Vitozz/cppAlsaVolume/README.md

 	- gtkmm-2.4 (only for gtkmm-2.4 support)
 	- glib (libglibmm-2.4-dev package in Ubuntu)
 	- alsa/asoundlib (libasound2-dev package in Ubuntu)
-	- libpulse (only for pulseaudio support)
+	- libpulse (only for pulseaudio support / optional)
 	- cmake >= 2.8.0
+	- libappindicator (libappindicator3 for GTK3 / optional)

 Howto build application: